 - If you’re unsuccessful — you will be offered a debrief session to help you understand the strengths and weaknesses of your proposal and how to improve future proposals.

 - If you submitted a response for an open panel — you can submit a new response when the Standing Request is advertised on GETS and the panel is open for new admissions.

 - If you responded to a closed panel or single supplier RFP — you will not be able to apply again until the contract expires.

 An ICT Common Capability contract is a collaborative contract for the procurement of ICT goods and services.

 The contract is developed under the oversight of:

 - the Government Chief Digital Officer (GCDO)

-- at The Department of Internal Affairs (DIA) – the Functional Leader, and
+- at The Department of Internal Affairs (DIA) – the system leader, and

-- is approved by MBIE – the Procurement Functional Leader.
+- is approved by MBIE – the procurement system leader.

 There are 2 types of ICT Common Capability contracts – mandatory and voluntary contracts.

 Agencies must purchase from these contracts where the contract reasonably meets the agency’s needs.

 An agency that wants to opt-out of purchasing from this type of contract must get approval from the GCDO.